uqlibrary/technology-training/R/RStudio_intro_notes.md

 - sessionInfo()
-provides information about your platform, the versions of R and the packages that you are using and their versions
+provides information about your platform, the versions of R and the packages that you are using and their versions does anyone has something different?
+Why would that be?

 - getwd()
 - setwd()
 - citation()